Calvary: Crucifixion as Torture, Cross as Hope – Brad Jersak

 4. Forgiveness – Acceptance – Peace: When traumatized into astonishment, many just gaze into the black abyss of it all and give in to cynicism, resignation and despair … even violence and vengeance.
 Or they may seek solace in the certitude of fundamentalism, thus re-entering the cycle with new but false hopes of another way to hop aboard the triumphal-entry parade, rather than facing further into the Cross.
 But there’s another way.
 Unlike the crass torture of crucifixion, the Cross is a revelation of God’s love and forgiveness for the worst of who we are, just as we are (‘without one plea’).
 The Way of the Cross invites us to exchange resignation for surrender, and despair for acceptance.
 When I accept the stubborn fact that I often fail, that I don’t get my way, that life is not picnic, and that God doesn’t obey all my genie-in-the-lamp wishes, something counter-intuitive results.
 I come to serenity .. . peace beyond understanding.
 My spiritual eyes see through the crucifixion (deconstruction) to the Cross (restoration).
 Or at least the hope of it.

-In the context of the past week’s news stories (from the unravelling of Ferguson, to the suffocation of Eric Garner, to the release of the congressional torture report) … I relive the failure, anger and grief very quickly.
+In the context of the past week’s news stories I relive the failure, anger and grief very quickly.
 I am sore tempted by rage and cynicism and violence and despair.
 It’s not just that life is difficult … it’s that everyone (including me) is deeply vulnerable to employing evil in the name of justice and freedom.
 It’s not just that God ‘feels absent.’
 It’s not just that God is placid — his presence in these scenes seems conspicuously flacid.
 So I’m at a ‘Cross’-roads again.
 What is it I want?
 The God of triumphalism who magics it all away?
 Or commissions me to do so with my prayer-wand or billy club?
 Whence cometh hope?
-And that’s a good sign I’m meant to visit Steve.

 As I waited and watched, I was surprised to see in my mind’s eye my dear friend Peter Dippl.
 I could have seen others, but I saw Peter.
 Peter has walked the Way of the Cross well ahead of me.
 He knows far more and much worse stories of religious fraud, the persecuted church, and the evil that men do in the name of Christ, Allah and Atheism.
 He’s known victory and failure, anger and grief, acceptance and astonishment.
 He’s been in the kiln and come out as an authentic ‘apostle of love.’
-In spite of his incredible intelligence and global influence, he stoops to show me the simplicity of the next step (the same steps I see at work in Steve): basic trust that God is good and the willingness to love others as the very way God is present and has not abandoned us.
+In spite of his incredible intelligence and global influence, he stoops to show me the simplicity of the next step: basic trust that God is good and the willingness to love others as the very way God is present and has not abandoned us.

 God’s goodness is not proven; it is trusted.
 And the evidence for God’s goodness is not miraculous sign and wonders; it is the love of God resident, active and frankly, scarily powerful, through people like Peter Dippl.
 Peter is not my Messiah, nor do I mean to flatter or embarrass him.
-But I do find it important to say that I have seen the hope I need, the basic trust I want, and the love ahead on the path here, in the real world, not in a star-power but in a humble man you lets me cry on his shoulder.
-I’m not that man yet, but I know enough women and men like Steve and Peter to know what I’m feeling is hope, not just wishful thinking.
-And that this week, torture and terror don’t get the final word.
+But I do find it important to say that I have seen the hope I need, the basic trust I want, and the love ahead on the path here, in the real world, not in a star-power but in a humble man who lets me cry on his shoulder.
+I’m not that man yet, but I know enough women and men to know what I’m feeling is hope, not just wishful thinking.
+And that this week, the evil doesn’t get the final word.
 Love does.